cshum/imagor/README.md

 - If bucket-specific credentials are not provided, global AWS credentials are used
 - If `S3_LOADER_BUCKET` is not set, `default_bucket.name` from the config is used
 - Optionally, add a named capture group `(?P<path>...)` to the pattern to use a sub-match as the S3 key instead of the full image path.
 This is useful for path-prefix routing where the bucket name is embedded as the first path segment and should not be included in the object key
+- **Passthrough mode:** if no `rules` and no `default_bucket` are configured, the router uses the captured `(?P<bucket>...)` value directly as the bucket name, creating S3 clients on demand.
+This allows routing to any bucket without pre-declaring them in the YAML

 Docker Compose example with bucket routing: